MechMadHog/mechmadhog.com/now.md

 <section class="panel panel--projects">
   <h1 class="section-title">Now</h1>

   <div class="projects-grid">
     <article class="card">
       <h3>🧩 Quest 1...
 The Machine</h3>
       <p>
-        I’m building the environment I operate from.
-The box, the desk, the workflow, the stack.
+        I’m building the environment I operate from... the box, the desk, the workflow, the stack.
         If I’m going to think for a living, the machine has to be deliberate.
       </p>
       <p>